TomCan/mod_request_limit/docs/mod_request_limit.md

 return a `500` (internal server error) when an unknown status code is used.
 The default value is `429` (too many requests), but `503` (service unavailable) or `403` (forbidden) are also good candidates when using clients that don't handle `429` correct.

+## ReqLimitAllow Directive
+The `ReqLimitAllow ip` directive allows you to define IP addresses or subnets that are always allowed.
+You can repeat this directive to add multiple allowed IP addresses.
+If the client IP address matches one of the allowed ips in that context, processing is stopped for that request.

+### Arguments
+`ip`
+The IP address or subnet (CIDR notation) to be added to the allow list.